Federal Direct Loans

 Subsidized and unsubsidized loans are federal student loans for eligible students to help cover the costs of higher education at four-year college or university, community college, or trade, career or technical schools.
 The U.S. Department of Education offers eligible students at participating schools Direct Subsidized Loans and Direct Unsubsidized Loans.
 PHSC participates in the William D. Ford Federal Direct Loan Program.
 Financial aid awards in the form of loans must be repaid.
 For this reason, loans are considered to be "self-help" forms of assistance.
 Federal loans are not awarded automatically and must be requested by the student each academic year.

-Direct Loan Eligibility Criteria:
+Direct Loan Eligibility Criteria

-In order for a student to receive either type of loan, a student must be enrolled at least half-time (6 or more credit hours) at a school that participates in the Direct Loan program.
+To meet loan eligibility, a student must be enrolled at least half-time (6 or more credit hours) at a school that participates in the Direct Loan program.
 Generally, students must also be enrolled in a program that leads to a degree or certificate awarded by the school.
 Direct Subsidized Loans are available only to undergraduate students who have financial need.
 Direct Unsubsidized Loans are available to both undergraduates and graduate or professional degree students.
 Students are not required to show financial need to receive a Direct Unsubsidized Loan.

-Students applying for Federal Direct Student Loans must complete the four steps listed below.
+Students applying for Federal Direct Student Loans must complete the four steps listed below

-Federal Direct Student Loan Limits:
+Federal Direct Student Loan Limits

 PHSC reserves the right to deny or reduce loan requests as authorized by Section 682.603(c) C.F.R. of the Higher Education Act of 1965, as amended.

-Increasing and Canceling Your Federal Student Loans:
+Increasing and Canceling Your Federal Student Loans

 Students who need additional loan funds and continue to meet eligibility requirements may increase their loan amounts.
 Student must complete and submit an additional Loan Request Statement (LRS).

-Deferment of Federal Student Loan Repayment:
+Deferment of Federal Student Loan Repayment

-When Loan Funds are Disbursed:
+When Loan Funds are Disbursed

-Helpful Loan Hints:
+Helpful Loan Hints

 - Only borrow what you really need for expenses.